smatthewenglish/LandslideLyndon/README.md

-# Gas Usage Reduction 🏗⛽
+# NG Gas Usage Reduction 🏗⛽

-With the smart contract deployed [here](https://etherscan.io/address/0xf924fed62a15c879213e677dada6cf7db5174620#code) as a baseline, this document describes a number of modifications, implemented by the smart contract in [this](https://github.com/smatthewenglish/LandslideLyndon) GitHub repository.
+The process of refactorization entails two essential prerequisites, the desired outcome and an established baseline.
+In this case the desired outcome is the reduction of gas usage in NFT instantiation/allocation.
+The metric against which the proposed changes described in this document are assessed is a modified version of  `NiftyBuilderMaster`, deployed to Rinkeby Testnet [here](https://rinkeby.etherscan.io/address/0xab6c1f49989020c31942d12014dcab14b81f99ff#code), and a modified version of `NiftyBuilderInstance` also on Rinkeby, found [here](https://rinkeby.etherscan.io/address/0x64997Ad14666d8e2abc8891602Ac76E4072A065F#code).
+The refactored smart contracts can be found in [this](https://github.com/smatthewenglish/LandslideLyndon) GitHub repository.

 ## Storage